Conorjbr/rock-paper-scissors/README.md

 Game page - large screeen

 I used a basic style layout to make a visually attractive and easily navigable site.
 I added a nav bar to enable easy navigation from the home (instructions) page to the game page and back again.
-I did not add a clickable page header as I felt that this ws not necessary for the effective operation of the site,
+I did not add a clickable page header as I felt that this ws not necessary for the effective operation of the site.

 ## Responsiveness